Mini-beast is the term used to identify many different types of arthropods and invertebrates. Or simply put, a small animal.

 - Why are they important?

-Session is comprised of mostly invertebrates.
+A session is comprised of mostly invertebrates.
+Meet all our invertebrates here.